lpenz/sqrid/README.md

 *sqrid* provides square grid coordinates and related operations, in a single-file create, with no dependencies.

+It's easier to explain the features of this crate in terms of the types it provides:
+- [`Qa`]: position, as absolute coordinates in a grid of fixed size.
+The dimensions of the grid are const generics type parameters; invalid coordinates can't be created.
+- [`Qr`]: "movement", relative coordinates.
+These are the cardinal (and intercardinal) directions.
+  Addition is implemented in the form of `Qa + Qr = Option<Qa>`, which can be `None` if the result is outside the grid.
+- [`Grid`]: a `Qa`-indexed array.

+All these types have the standard `iter`, `iter_mut`, `extend`, `as_ref`, and conversion operations that should be expected.

 ## `Qa`: absolute coordinates, position

 The [`Qa`] type represents an absolute position in a square